 Renaming folders and files may result in missing content in ALM entities.

 Start the FTP service.
-Add and configure the FTP_PORT and FTP_CREDENTIALS parameters in the Site Configuration tab.
+Add and configure the FTP_PORT parameter in the Site Configuration tab.
 For details, see Setting ALM Configuration Parameters.

 Connect to the FTP server.
 In an FTP client, use the following connection values: